Samson-Dai/clip_proj/README.md

 ## Environment setup
 There're two bash files that can help to set up the environment and download data in the PSC bridges2.
-The first one is `shell_script/pre_setup.sh`, which can be run before the first use of the pipeline.
+The first one is `shell_script/pre_setup.sh`, which can be run before the initial use of the pipeline.
 It contains commands to install all the necessary packages as well as its dependencies.
-This bash script will also configure anaconda and create conda environments for each package to run properly for the pipeline.
-It will also include a guideline to downloading and renaming datasets such as raw eCLIP reads and RepBase.
+This bash script will also configure anaconda and create conda environments for each package to run properly.
+It also includes a guideline to downloading and renaming datasets such as raw eCLIP reads and RepBase.
 The second one is `shell_scripts/set_up.sh`, which can be run everytime a new bridges2 session starts.
 It will load all necessary modules and activate the anaconda environment.

 ## Usage
-The pipeline is consisted by 2 parts.
+The pipeline consists of 2 parts.
 ### Part1: eClip data processing and peak calling (PSC Bridges2)
-The first part of the pipeline contains all steps for eClip data processing to reak calling and motif identification.
+The first part of the pipeline contains all steps for eClip data processing to peak calling and motif identification.
 This part is supposed to be run on PSC Bridges2.
 Before running the pipeline, please make sure all required input files are renamed following the naming conventions and placed in the INPUT directory.
-It's recommended to provide a output directory to hold the output file and a temp direcory to hold all the intermediate files.
+It's recommended to provide an output directory to hold the output file and a temp direcory to hold all the intermediate files.
 Create a sample output and temp directories via the following command:
 ```
 	mkdir sample_output_dir
 	mkdir sample_temp_dir
 ```
-The pipeline can be run by directly calling the execution file, please note that all directory paths are **absolute paths**:
+The pipeline can be run by directly calling the execution file.
+Please note that all directory paths are **absolute paths**:
 ```
 ./eclippe [Options]